PoCInnovation/Workshops/software/24.Git_GitHub/GitHub/README.md

 ## Step 2 - [Projects](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/about-project-boards) & [Milestones](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/about-milestones)
 ### :bookmark_tabs: **Description**:
 You can manage features and tasks with issues, group commits and do code reviews with PRs, but how do you actually organize your work in tables like well-known ticketing tools ?
 That's where GitHub Projects come into play !
+But how to you handle deadlines and group several issues and PRs linked to a sprint for example ?
+Milestones are exactly what you need for this !
+You can find them in the `Issues` tab.

 ### :pushpin: **Tasks**:
 Create a project named `Calculator` with 3 columns (by default `To do`, `In progress` and `Done` but you can rename it) with automation to add issues in `To do` when they are created, move created PRs to `In progress` and fill the `Done` column when closing issues or merging PRs.
+Then, you can play with milestones by creating one with a due date of `January 19, 2038` and adding Issues to it.

+> There is no milestone template, but nothing prevents you from having one in the `.github` folder and paste it's content when you create a milestone.
+Here's [an example of what it could look like](https://github.com/PoCInnovation/open-source-project-template/blob/main/.github/milestone_template.md) 🚀

 ### :heavy_check_mark: **Validation**:
 You can test it by creating other issues: